awabom/3dprint/ColorSpliceList/README.md

 Experimental!
 Generates a 'cut list' for creating a long spliced filament with color changes prepared at specific lengths.

+Only supports OrcaSlicer and the filament painting tool.
+Do not add 'Color change at layer' commands yourself.
+Make sure you have "Manual Filament Change" checked in the printer Multimaterial settings tab so the proper commands are output by OrcaSlicer.

 ### Use

 The script will output a .txt file next to the .gcode file.